MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 To recover deleted data with Microsoft Entra PowerShell, you need:

 - A Microsoft Entra user account.
 If you don't already have one, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - Microsoft Entra PowerShell module installed.
-Follow the [Install Microsoft Entra PowerShell module][installation] guide to install the module.
+Follow the [Install Microsoft Entra PowerShell module](installation.md) guide to install the module.
 - Grant yourself the least privileged delegated permission indicated for the operation.

 ## Restore deleted groups

-To restore deleted groups, you need at least the [Groups Administrator][groups-administrator] role.
-For role-assignable groups, you must have the [Privileged Role Administrator][privileged-role-administrator] role.
+To restore deleted groups, you need at least the [Groups Administrator](/entra/identity/role-based-access-control/permissions-reference#groups-administrator) role.
+For role-assignable groups, you must have the [Privileged Role Administrator](/entra/identity/role-based-access-control/permissions-reference#privileged-role-administrator) role.

 > [!NOTE]
 > Only Unified Groups (also known as Office 365 Groups) can be restored; Security groups cannot be restored.

-Use the [Get-EntraDeletedGroup][get-entradeletedgroup] cmdlet to find deleted groups.
+Use the [Get-EntraDeletedGroup](/powershell/module/microsoft.graph.entra/get-entradeletedgroup) cmdlet to find deleted groups.
 This cmdlet retrieves soft-deleted groups, which can be recovered within 30 days.
 After 30 days, the group is permanently deleted and cannot be recovered.

 ```powershell
 Connect-Entra -Scopes 'Group.Read.All'